vcardonac1/Market-Mind-Project/README.md

 # Market Mind Project

 ## Overview
-The **Market Mind Project** is an end-to-end data pipeline that extracts financial market data from the **Alpha Vantage API**, processes it using **AWS Lambda and AWS Glue**, and stores it in **Amazon S3** for further analysis.
-This pipeline enables efficient data collection, transformation, and storage for financial insights.
+The Market Mind Project is an end-to-end data pipeline designed to extract, process, store, and visualize financial market data.
+It fetches data from the Alpha Vantage API, processes it using AWS Lambda and AWS Glue, and stores it in Amazon S3.
+The processed data is then used to power a real-time interactive dashboard, hosted on an EC2 instance and built with Streamlit, enabling users to dynamically analyze financial market trends.

-The goal of this project is to develop a real-time interactive dashboard that allows users to analyze financial market trends dynamically.
-This will be achieved using an **EC2** instance to host the application and **Streamlit** to create an intuitive and interactive interface.
+## Technologies Used
+- **AWS Lambda** – Fetches financial data from the Alpha Vantage API.
+- **AWS Glue** – Cleans and transforms raw data.
+- **Amazon S3** – Stores both raw and processed data.
+- **EC2** – Hosts the interactive dashboard.
+- **Streamlit** – Provides a real-time data visualization interface.

 ## Architecture
 The pipeline consists of the following key components: